-Toledo will use \$19.0 million of its ARPA funds to build a completely new Wayman Palmer YMCA facility in the central city.
+The City of Toledo will use \$18.55 million of its ARPA funds to build a completely new Wayman Palmer YMCA facility in the central city.
 Additionally, the project is expected to attract an allocation of new market tax credits to leverage the ARPA funds.
 The new facility will transform the surrounding neighborhood by providing a modern and inclusive space for residents to gather, improve their health, and access social services.
-The rebuilt Wayman Palmer YMCA will be 50,000 square feet and include multipurpose rooms for youth gaming, a demonstration kitchen, meeting rooms, gymnasiums, fitness rooms and an indoor pool.
+The rebuilt Wayman Palmer YMCA will be 50,500 square feet and include multipurpose rooms for youth gaming, a demonstration kitchen, meeting rooms, gymnasiums, fitness rooms and an indoor pool.
+The City of Toledo will also redevelop the Inez Nash Park, adjacent to the YMCA facility in 2025.